TorSpider/TorSpider-Backend/README.md

 Run the following command to seed the database:
 `python3 backend_manage.py seed`

+If you'd like to install the backend as a service:
+Please note, we assume torspider is installed as the torpsider user in /home/torspider.
+1. Run `sudo cp init/torspider-backend.service /etc/systemd/system/`
+2. Run `sudo systemctl daemon-reload`
+3. Run `sudo systemctl enable torspider-backend`

+## Running the Backend
 Let's get started:
 `ptyhon3 backend_manage.py run`

+Run it as a service:
+`systemctl start torspider-backend`

 You are now running your API, exposed on http://your_ip:1080